Equifax hack: Find out if you were one of 143 million hacked

 - Let you "lock" your Equifax credit report

-- Provide 3-Bureau credit monitoring of your Equifax, Experian and TransUnion credit reports
+- Provide three-bureau credit monitoring of your Equifax, Experian and TransUnion credit reports

 - Include identity theft insurance

-Note: Editor's note: This story continues to be updated.